transmitterdan/VDRplayer/README.md

 *  -t, --TCP  create TCP server on primary IP address.
 Default will resolve to local machine primary IP address.
 Specify IP address using --host option to override default.

 *  -u, --UDP create connectionless UDP link.
 UDP is the default if no connection type specified.
 Specify destination IP address using --dest option.
+The TCP and UDP options are mutually exclusive.

 *  InputFile  Name of file containing NMEA message strings.
 If no FILE is given then default is to read input text from STDIN.